dkavassy/dist-graphvis/README.md

 Distributed graph visualisation on top of Hadoop/Giraph

-To build this project, you should have all the hadoop & giraph libraries in your build path.
+To compile

+1. Make sure Hadoop's path is correctly set in build.xml

-To compile the project use
+2. To compile the project use

     ant dist